GrayWolf64/imgui-lua/README.md

 # ImGui Sincerely

-> "Give someone state and they'll have a bug one day, but teach them how to represent state in two separate locations that have to be kept in sync and they'll have bugs for a lifetime." - [ryg](https://twitter.com/rygorous/status/1507178315886444544)
+> "Give someone state and they'll have a bug one day, but teach them how to represent state in two separate locations that have to be kept in sync and they'll have bugs for a lifetime." - ryg

 ## Current State

 <img src="misc/images/current.png" alt="Example" width="550" height="800">

+_This image may be outdated!_

 | Subsystems | Stage                            |
 | ---------- | -------------------------------- |